10 Nutrients to Improve Thyroid Function

 10. Thyroid Bovine Glandulars:

-Glandular supplement from bovine (cow) thyroid concentrate is a popular alternative for treating conditions that affect the adrenal and thyroid gland.
+Glandular supplement from bovine (cow) thyroid concentrate is a popular alternative for treating conditions that affect the adrenal and thyroid glands.
 Thyroid bovine glandulars are simply an extract of tissue from the hormone-producing thyroids of cows.
-Supplementation is used to treat hypothyroidism because they contain nutrients for thyroid function.
+Supplementation is used to treat hypothyroidism because it contains nutrients for thyroid function.

 Summary: